robin-raymond/zax.io/optional.md

 ## Optional Types

-Optional types are builtin to the language.
-An optional `type` either contains a value or contains uninitialized memory.
-An optional `type` can be checked if it contains valid data or not and dereferenced when the data is known to be contained inside the optional `type`.
+Optional values are builtin to the language.
+An optional value either contains a value or contains uninitialized memory.
+An optional value can be checked if it contains valid data or not and dereferenced when valid data is confirmed to be present inside an optional value.

 ### Declaring an optional type

-A single question mark (`?`) following a type indicates the type may or may not valid.
-Unlike a pointer, the memory for the type is reserved for optional types but the data remains uninitialized until the object is constructed.
+A single question mark (`?`) following a type indicates a type's value may or may not contain valid data.
+Unlike a pointer, memory for a type's value is reserved for optional types but the data remains uninitialized until an optional instance is constructed.

 ````zax
 MyType :: type {